-- Access to information on their benefit entitlements via: - annual statements; - a website, providing both general information on the Schemes and secure access to a member's details; - seminars targeted at members approaching retirement.
-These are run in both metropolitan and regional centres and have been very well attended; - personal interviews; - Fact Sheets on the Schemes' Rules.
-These are available on the website or alternatively from Customer Service; - SuperViews, which is a quarterly newsletter distributed to employers and unions; - information in selected union publications. - Web based Salary Sacrifice calculators - Access to Pillar Contact Centre
+- Access to information on their benefit entitlements via: - annual statements: - a website, providing both general information on the Schemes and secure access to a member's details; - seminars targeted at members approaching retirement.
+These are run in both metropolitan and regional centres and have been very well attended; - personal interviews: - Fact Sheets on the Schemes' Rules.
+These are available on the website or alternatively from Customer Service; - SuperViews, which is a quarterly newsletter distributed to employers and unions; - information in selected union publications. - Web based Salary Sacrifice calculators. - Access to Pillar Contact Centre.

-During the year, the continued high level of calls to the telephone call centre and attendances at STC's pre-retirement seminars reflected the greater interest in superannuation issues, not only among STC members but the community generally.
+During the year, the continued high level of calls to the telephone contact centre and attendances at STC's pre-retirement seminars reflected a continued upward trend in interest in superannuation issues among STC's membership.